shichen35/MovieDBSearcher/README.md

 ### Screen 1

 Screen contains a SearchDisplayController.
-Search the movie DB by movies using the query text entered when the user taps "submit" button.
+Search the movie DB by movies using the query text entered when the user taps "Search" button on the keyboard.
 Then show a list of movies found in the same screen.
 When scrolled to the bottom of the list, start lazy loading next set of movies and append it to the list.

 ### Screen 2